shiru313/shiru-bot-0.2/README.md

 WhatsAsena - Asena Userbot is Open Source software open to development.
 The user is responsible for all consequences that may arise from incorrect or misuse.
-Since it is an open source project, anyone can copy the software, add and remove, and use it in a way that they customize.
-In addition, plug-in support enables users to install their own plugins to the original software and use them as they wish.
+Since it is an open source project, anyone can copy the software, add and remove, and use it ers to install their own plugins to the original software and use them as they wish.
 Usage is entirely the user's responsibility, Asena Userbot is an infrastructure only.
 Just as the operating system is not responsible